skymen-drudesk/pmmidev/html/modules/custom/audience_select/README.md

 Then, visit `/admin/config/audience_select` and and enter your own set of audiences.

-If you need, there's also a specific *set audiences* permission.
+If you need, there's also a specific *administer audience select* permission.